More FM: Nelson

-Max Goodman presents the local workday show from 10am to 3pm.

 Marlborough

 More FM Marlborough is based in Blenheim.
 At the end of 2007 MediaWorks purchased Marlborough Media which included two local stations, Sounds FM and Easy FM.
 Easy FM was rebranded as The Breeze earlier in 2008 and in August 2008 Sounds FM was rebranded as More FM.
-More FM Marlborough broadcasts on 92.9 MHz in Blenheim where the station is based, on 94.7 in Picton and also on 89.9 MHz in Kaikoura.
+More FM Marlborough broadcasts on 92.9 MHz in Blenheim where the station is based, on 94.7 in Picton and also on 89.9 MHz in Kaikōura.
 Until 2015 the station had a local breakfast show presented by Josh Fogden and Natasha Knox.
+Max Goodman presented a local workday show (from the Nelson studios) from 2023-2023; today there is no local programming.